Avoid a fine and don’t get towed! Brush up on parking rules and regulations in Israel.

 Prepaid parking options

 Easy Park is a national electronic parking card.
 This yellow plastic, prepaid parking device can be bought at the post office.
 Once activated, you set the device for a specified amount of time or alternately, to run for an indefinite amount of time until you return to your vehicle.
 When you have used up all your prepaid parking time, you can refill the device via their website, from the comfort of your own home or at the post office.
+This is also being phased out.

 Free parking options

-In order to provide the residents of a city with free parking, the city is divided into various parking zones.
+In order to provide the residents of a city with free parking, the city is divided into parking zones.
 There is an official parking permit, a sticker, which must be affixed to your front windscreen.
 Residents of a zone can park in any blue and white area, within the zone limits, free of charge.
 Non-residents have to pay for parking between 9:00am and 5:00pm.

 Parking from 5:00pm until 9:00am, in a blue and white area, is free.
 In some cities only residents may park in the blue and white area from 5;00pm until 9:00am for free.
 Check with your local municipality or regional council.